Last Modified : August 11th, 2015

 Mammoth / elephant brushes for Photoshop - how to use them ?

 What can I do with the brushes.. well, a lot is the simple answer.
-You can use the elephant / mammoth designs to create a vast range of items such as CU4CU (commercial use for commercial use) as well as mugs, books, posters, car designs, tattoos, adverts, packaging, fashions, t-shirts, shoes and much more.
+You can use the art to create a vast range of items such as CU4CU (commercial use for commercial use) as well as mugs, books, posters, cars, tattoos, adverts, packaging, fashions, t-shirts, shoes and much more.
 Literally anything you can thing of.

-The elephant / mammoth designs are in standard PNG as well as other formats and they can be loaded via the file open command as well as the file place command of many applications (if the application can't open PNG files then the best option is to use a free conversion tool to convert the elephant / mammoth designs into JPG and GIF etc) - applications such as Painter had problems with PNG for many years until the recent versions.
-Once loaded into Photoshop (say), go to the edit menu and define brush command and save the elephant design as a new brush.
-You can then apply the brush stroke via the standard brush tools found in the toolbox.
-You can also use the mammoth / elephant PNG design files as a source for amazing patterns and textures etc so they can be used throughout the application to great effect.
-You can also merge / blend / combine the brush strokes to create multiple elephant / mammoth brush designs which in turn can be saved as a brush via the define brush command.
+The supplied artworks are in PNG as well as other formats and they can be loaded via the open command as well as the place command of many applications (if the application can't open PNG images then the best option is to use a free conversion tool to convert the elephant / mammoths into JPG and GIF etc) - applications such as Painter had problems with PNG for many years until the recent versions.
+Once loaded into Adobe PS (say), go to the edit menu and define command and save the item as a new stroke.
+You can then apply the stroke via the standard brush tools found in the toolbox.
+You can also use the PNG files as a source for amazing patterns and textures etc so they can be used throughout the application to great effect.
+You can also merge / blend / combine and save those as new strokes via the edit menu define command.

 What do I get with the elephant / mammoth brushes ?

-On buying the elephant / mammoth brushes for Photoshop / elements etc you receive the link to the zip file and the zip file includes the elephant / mammoth brushes in ABR Photoshop and / or PNG format along with brushes documentation and gallery of all the elephant / mammoth brush strokes as well as a serial number for any update of the elephant / mammoth brushes.
-You should be able to expand the elephant / mammoth brushes zip file without any extra software but if you do need some software to expand the file, stuffit expander is a good application to use which can be found on the Smith Micro website - also home to Poser 3D application.
+On buying the set, you receive the link to the ZIP and the ZIP includes them in ABR format and / or PNG along with notes and gallery as well as a serial number as well as a selection of PS actions to use with the batch process / automate.
+You should be able to expand the compressed ZIP without any extra software but if you do need some software to expand the file, stuffit expander is a good application to use which can be found on the Smith Micro website - also home to Poser 3D application.

-Elephant / mammoth brushes and type in Photoshop / psp
+Elephant / mammoth brushes and type in Adobe PS / psp

-You can apply the elephant / mammoth brushes in Adobe ® Photoshop ® / psp to type such as warping and distorting or blurring type and much more.
-You can also fill the elephant / mammoth brushes with text by using selections and paste into that selection.
+You can apply them in Adobe ® Photoshop ® / psp to type such as warping and distorting or blurring type and much more.
+You can also fill them with text by using selections and paste into that selection.
 You can move the pasted text to different positions as required as well as scale the layer etc.

-Elephant / mammoth brushes for Photoshop / psp etc - how did you create them ?
+Elephant / mammoth brushes for Adobe PS / Corel PSP etc creation

-The elephant / mammoth brushes for Adobe ® Photoshop ® / psp etc were created using Poser as 2D renderings of 3D elephant / mammoth models.
-The designs were exported as PNG files and opened in Adobe Illustrator and Photoshop.
-In Illustrator, the elephant / mammoth brushes were manipulated using various plugins and image trace features and the results copied into Adobe ® Photoshop ® to be saved as PNG files.
+They were created using Poser as 2D renderings of 3D models.
+They were exported as PNG images and opened in Adobe Illustrator and Photoshop.
+In Illustrator, they were manipulated using various plugins and image trace features and the results copied into Adobe ® Photoshop ® to be saved as PNG images.
 Poser is an application from Smith Micro - one of the best graphic tools around

-Elephant / mammoth brushes and adjustment layers in Photoshop
+Elephant / mammoth brushes and adjustment layers in Adobe PS